kristopolous/EvDa/README.md

 ### Triggers

 *get(key, [callback])*  Gets the value of [key], with an optional callback to be fired whenever it's set.

+*setter(key, [callback])* State that the setter for a key is a callback.
+This will be run if there are things blocked on it.

 *isset(key, [callback])*